The ROOT mathematical libraries consist of the following components:

 - Any two function objects implementing

 double operator()( double).
 One object provides the function evaluation, the other the derivative.
-One or both function object can be a free C function of type
+One or both function objects can be a free C function of type

 Wrapping multi-dimensional functions